Supervised Injecting Facilities: Frequently Asked Questions

 - reduce public health risks such as needle-stick injuries and

 - connect the most vulnerable and marginalised people who use drugs with treatment services and other health and social services.

 The facilities typically consist of a reception area, a drug consumption area and a recovery area.
 In addition, they usually provide an area where people can receive support from relevant health services and support groups to help improve their health and social circumstances.
 The exterior of a SIF looks like any other health or social care premises.
 There are now approximately 90 of these facilities worldwide, in Europe, Canada, and Australia.
 There is significant evidence gathered from these facilities of their benefits to people who use drugs and the wider society.

 Public injecting is visually apparent in Dublin city centre through people using drugs and from drug-related litter.
 This pilot service will play a significant role in reducing both street injecting and the risk of drug related deaths in Dublin.
-It also has the potential to reduce blood borne viruses such as HIV and Hepatitis C. Research published by the Health Research Board showed that 354 people died in 2014 due to drug poisoning.
-One in four of these deaths were caused by heroin and half of these heroin-related deaths were people who inject drugs.
+It also has the potential to reduce blood borne viruses such as HIV and Hepatitis C. Research published by the Health Research Board showed that 348 people died in 2015 due to drug poisoning.
+8% of all deaths were among injectors and 52% of injectors died in Dublin City.

 Setting up a supervised injecting facility will allow for earlier medical intervention of overdoses that occur in the facility, distribution of naloxone (which reverses the effect of opioid overdose) and can also be a gateway to treatment for people who use drugs.
 Between 2012 and 2014 there were 25 drug related deaths among people who inject drugs in public places in Dublin and 18 drug-related deaths among people who inject drugs who were in touch with homeless services in Dublin.

 Watch Merchants Quay Ireland Co-founder Tony Geoghegan on why Dublin needs a Medically Supervised Injecting Facility?